Horseback Riding at Thanksgiving Ranch

 Other Notes

-• Please be prepared to give the height, weight, and riding level for each rider - so that we can ensure we can accommodate everyone in your group
+Please be prepared to give the height, weight, and riding level for each rider - so that we can ensure we can accommodate everyone in your group.
+We reserve the right to cancel a booking if relevant information has not been disclosed.

-• Guides will stop for camera breaks so you can take photos
+Guides will stop for camera breaks so you can take photos but not just to lengthen the timeframe of the experience

-• Hand lead horse rides for younger guests of The Lodge are available on a limited basis, approximately 5 to 10 minutes in length, $30 per child.
+Hand lead horse rides for younger guests of The Lodge are available on a limited basis, approximately 5 to 10 minutes in length,

 Questions About Riding?